 If one of the conditions stated above applies and the person is unable to sign for himself or herself, the person who is authorized to give consent or sign in lieu of the person must sign the form(s).
 If the person is under 18 years of age, this authorized representative is the parent unless a court ordered (legal) guardian or a conservator has been appointed for the child/youth.
-If the person receiving services, regardless of his/her age, has a court ordered (legal) guardian or a conservator must sign all forms on behalf of the person receiving services.
-In the case of a court ordered (legal) guardian/conservator, a copy of guardianship/conservatorship papers must be maintained in the record.
+If the person receiving services, regardless of his/her age, has a court ordered (legal) guardian or a conservative must sign all forms on behalf of the person receiving services.
+In the case of a court ordered (legal)

+guardian/conservator, a copy of guardianship/conservatorship papers must be maintained in the record.

-The legal guardian or conservator of a person receiving service(s) must review and sign the paperwork required in order for a person to receive services.
+The parent/legal representative of a person receiving service(s) must review and sign the paperwork required for a person to receive services.

-Should the person's legal guardian or conservator choose to delegate his/her responsibility and signatory authority to another individual for the completion of daily paperwork (including delegating signature authority to the person being served), DMH will accept the signature of that individual.
-The legal guardian or conservator must provide written documentation of such delegation and to whom the signatory authority is being delegated.
+Should the person's parent/legal representative choose to delegate his/her responsibility and signatory authority to another individual for the completion of daily paperwork (including delegating signature authority to the person being served), DMH will accept the signature of that individual.
+The parent/legal representative must provide written documentation of such delegation and to whom the signatory authority is being delegated.
 This must be maintained in the person's record.
 Daily signature authority cannot be delegated to the service provider.
-However, the legal guardian or conservator must continue to sign annual paperwork, such as the Consent for Services and Individual Service Plan.
+However, the parent/legal representative must continue to sign annual paperwork, such as the Consent for Services and Individual Service Plan.